CANWIA00/exchangeBankAPI/README.md

 ###

-<h1 align="left">🛠️ Still under the developing process... 🛠️</h1>

-###

-<h1 align="center">Exchange Bank API</h1>

-###
+# 💸 Exchange Bank App 💸

-<p align="left">The Exchange Banking API is a feature-rich and real-time currency exchange platform.
-It enables users to create custom accounts, perform currency exchanges, and experience seamless banking operations powered by real-time data from the Narodowy Bank Polski API (NBP).<br><br>    Built with Java 21 and Spring Boot, this API integrates modern technologies like RabbitMQ for error handling and notifications, MySQL with JPA for database operations, and JWT-based authentication to ensure a secure and robust user experience.</p>
+The Exchange Banking API is a feature-rich and real-time currency exchange platform.
+It enables users to create custom accounts, perform currency exchanges, and experience seamless banking operations powered by real-time data from the Narodowy Bank Polski API (NBP).

-###

-<h3 align="left">🚀 Features</h3>

-###
+## 🚀 Functional Requirements

+- User authentication (login/logout)

-- Account Management: Create and manage personalized accounts.
+- Account Management: Create and manage personalized accounts for different currencies.

+- Money exchange transactions: Buy or Sell currency.

+- Deposit money: Deposit money to your account.

+- Exchange history: Get your exchange history and details about exchange transactions

-- Real-Time Currency Exchange: Get live exchange rates from the NBP API for accurate currency conversions.
+- Real-Time Currency Rates: Get live exchange rates from the NBP API for accurate currency conversions.
-- Secure Operations: Includes JWT-based authentication and Spring Security for robust data protection.
-- Error Handling and Notifications: RabbitMQ is utilized for managing errors and sending customer notifications.
-- Database Operations: MySQL with JPA provides seamless and efficient data handling.

-###

-<h3 align="left">🛠️ Technologies Used</h3>

-###
+## 🛠️ Technologies

 - Programming Language: Java 21
 - Framework: Spring Boot